stan-dev/math/doxygen/contributor_help_pages/getting_started.md

 Eigen::Subtract<Eigen::Add<Matrix, Eigen::Product<Matrix, Matrix>>, Eigen::Add<Matrix, Matrix>>
 ```

 Using lazily evaluated expressions allows Eigen to avoid redundant copies, reads, and writes to our data.
-However, this comes at the cost of code complication.
+However, this comes at the cost of code complication time and being careful around handling inputs to functions.

 In (3), when we access the coefficients of `x`, if its type is similar to the wacky expression above we can get incorrect results as Eigen does not guarantee any safety of results when performing coefficient level access on a expression type that transforms its inputs.
 So @ref stan::math::to_ref  looks at its input type, and if the input type is an Eigen expression that performs a calculation then it returns as if we called `.eval()` on our input, otherwise it returns the same type as `x`.